Aeonovyli/aeonovyli.github.io/index.md

 # Welcome
 Hello, welcome to the complex world of my brain.
 If you've been here before you know that I sit like a spider in a vast web of spaghetti code, ready to trap intruders as best as I might with my petty scripts.

-I am a teenager who's addicted to coding, communities and, unforunately, dropping icicles on the floor and watching them shatter (which never happens because I live near the equator.)
+I am a teenager who's addicted to coding, communities and, unfortunately, dropping icicles on the floor and watching them shatter (which never happens because I live near the equator.)

 I am mostly interested in two things; creativeness and my book—not counting, of course, BZFlag.